bhoudu/jedis-storm/README.md

 Lua scripts are really important when using Redis.
 They are atomic, and as they run in Redis, they allow less roundtrips on the network.
 Jedis-storm provides a class LuaScript that can read lua scripts provided in the classpath and execute them with JedisLuaJob thanks to jedis-storm job API.

+	final JedisJobConfiguration jobConfiguration = JedisJobConfigurationBuilder.create()
+	    .withConfiguration(stormConfiguration)
+	    .build();

+	// Build a LuaScript wrapper from lua script present in classpath, it returns a String final LuaScript<String> luaScript = LuaScript.buildFromPath("/lua/script.lua");

+	// Get the result from Lua converted to Java thanks to Jedis final String result = JedisExecutor.submitLuaJob(jobConfiguration, luaScript);

 Still, beware of threshold issues, as a timeout can make a lua script fail (taking too much time).
 For instance, if it is a cleaning task that fails with a lua timeout, its chances to succeed become fewer as time goes: redis become bigger and bigger and the cleaning script needs even more time than before to run.